MichaelCurrin/dev-cheatsheets/cheatsheets/git/remote.md

 ## New repo

-After creating a repo on Github
+After creating a repo on GitHub

 Clone it.